mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 )
 ```

-To achieve the travel agency goals let's define some custom metrics.
-We want to address how faithful the translation is, for that we have to consider cultural factors and not only a literal translation.
+To meet the objectives of the travel agency, we will define custom metrics that evaluate the quality of translations.
+In particular, we need to assess how faithfully the translations capture not only the literal meaning but also cultural nuances.

-By default MLflow evaluate uses openai:/gpt-4 as a judge.
-However you can choose also choose a [local model to do this evaluation](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#selecting-the-llm-as-judge-model) (for example using ollama wrapped in a pyfync).
+By default, [`mlflow.evaluate()`](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate) uses `openai:/gpt-4` as the evaluation model.
+However, you also have the option to use a [local model for evaluation](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#selecting-the-llm-as-judge-model), such as a model wrapped in a PyFunc (e.g., Ollama).

-For this example we will use GPT4.
+For this example, we will use GPT-4 as the evaluation model.

-Begin by providing a few examples of good and bad scores.
+To begin, provide a few examples that illustrate good and poor translation scores.

 ```python